-Land for Sale in Michigan
+Land in Michigan

 Michigan is the state of great lakes, tunnels, and mighty industries.
 The first Ford automobile plant was constructed right here in Highland Park.